identor/lscp-processor/README.md

 objects having an elsProcessingEnd within December 31, 2014 UTC, after parsing the csv file.
 * Ensuring that every data present in the CSV files are stored in the database.
-* Ensuring that there are no duplicate data in the MongoDB data base to some degree (currently using sha-1 hashes to ensure uniqueness of the duplicated callIds).
+* Ensuring that there are no duplicate data in the MongoDB database to some degree (currently using sha-1 hashes to ensure uniqueness of the duplicated callIds).

 ## The CSV to JavaScript Object parser